05 Nov Jobs Forecast 2019 to 2026 | Employment Outlook US Cities BLS Statistics

 Fresh Updated Forecast from Manpower Group

 According to the new study and report by ManpowerGroup, a major information provider for employment forecasts, predictions and outlooks.
-Manpower Group surveyed more than 11,000 employers to learn more about their attitudes, needs and forecasts for hiring.
+Manpower Group surveyed more than 11,000 employers to learn more about their attitudes, needs and forecasts for hiring for 4th quarter 2018.

 From the ManPowerGroup report, here are the cities with the best job forecast outlook: